expressjs/expressjs.com/4x/en/api/req-get.md

-Get the case-insensitive request header `field`.
+Returns the specified HTTP request header field (case-insensitive match).
 The `Referrer` and `Referer` fields are interchangeable.

 ```js
 req.get('Content-Type');